-Using advanced technology, a virtual model of a building is created and trial fire designs are undertaken to observe 'worse case' fire scenarios by assessing the temperature of fire and movement of smoke, time available to escape and/ or the thermal radiation for external fire spread (modelling the external facades of the building as radiating panels and measuring the radiation).
+Using advanced technology, a virtual model of a building is created and trial fire designs are undertaken to observe 'worse case' fire scenarios by assessing the temperature of fire and movement of smoke, time available to escape and/ or the thermal radiation for external fire spread.
 Data is analysed to assess issues such as, external fire spread, extended travel distances, single means of escape, open atriums, exit width restrictions and tenability of escape routes and whether the proposed design meets the requirements of the Building Regulations for fire safety.
 CFD has shown some of our fire designs to be safer than a code compliant design.

 Achieving Building Regulations is rarely the end of a Fire Engineers' involvement in a project for a number of reasons.
 Innovation Fire Engineering can still provide invaluable expertise post building regulations approval by seeing that the fire design is interpreted correctly to preserve fire safety and also prevent additional costs from the active and passive fire safety systems.

 Our On-going Support service is vital to ensure that our fire engineering strategy also accurately reflects any variations in the design.
 Even a seemingly minor architectural change or mechanical and engineering consideration could have an impact on fire safety.
 We would therefore need to justify any modifications after building regulations approval has been gained and update the fire strategy accordingly.